 This homemade instant pot chicken noodle soup will be warm and ready on your table in under 30 minutes.
-It's made with tender chicken thighs, fresh herbs, and al dente noodles.
-You can even use frozen chicken!
+This classic recipe is made with tender chicken thighs, fresh herbs, and al dente noodles.
+You can even use frozen chicken or leftover chicken!

 Sometimes you just want a warm and cozy bowl of soup.
 Maybe you're under the weather or you're just craving a cup of soup to go with the cold temps.
 Either way, this instant pot chicken noodle soup recipe will make you feel all the warm and cozy feels.

 We love Instant Pot recipes because they build a ton of flavor in a fraction of the time.
 This means you don't have to simmer soup all day to get intense flavors, pressure cooking does the work for you.
 Here are a few more reasons to make this recipe ASAP.